DmitryAndSoCs/Cora_Z7_RT_Linux_example/docs/src/vivado_project_guide.md

  In order to do that, choose multiple blocks with `ctrl` in context menu choose `Create hierarchy`.
 Name those 3 blocks

 ![Create hierarchy action](../screens/13.vivado_create_hierarchy.png)

+Change the parameters of the LEDs GPIO: they are input-output by default in this design.
+The board support file helped with pin locations, but for the ease of use we will need them to be "All output" all the time, this would let us use the simple `devmem` command to write directly into bits that trigger LEDs without the need for drivers or interacting with those through sysfs.

 After that we can finish with customizing the Xilinx-provided blocks that are going to be the core of our design and transition to Custom IP creation.